 PVC decking is a fully synthetic option made entirely from plastic.
 It’s pretty much designed to look like wood without the maintenance headaches that come with timber.
 PVC is lightweight, resistant to moisture, and doesn’t splinter – a big plus if you’ve got kids or pets running around.

-But there are some pretty heaavy downsides; PVC can get pretty hot underfoot on sunny days, and some people find it lacks the natural feel of wood.
+But PVC decking also has its problems; PVC can get pretty hot underfoot on sunny days, and some people find it lacks the natural feel of wood.
 It’s also worth noting that while PVC is durable, it’s not invincible, and extreme temperature changes can cause it to expand and contract more than other materials.

 What is Composite Decking?

 Another one of the great things about composite is its versatility; it comes in a wide range of colours and textures, so you can really customise your outdoor space.
-Plus, it’s eco-friendly, often made with recycled materials.
+Plus, composite decking is eco-friendly, often made with recycled materials.
+Read more about what are composite decking boards.

 Key Differences Between PVC and Composite Decking